 To understand the tradeoffs in datafile management, it helps to consider the most naive approach.

-Imagine that every time a test runs, you fetch the latest datafile from the CDN, then use it to initialize an Optimizely client and make a decision.
+Imagine that every time a test runs, you fetch the latest datafile, then use it to initialize an Optimizely client and make a decision.
 This approach guarantees you the latest datafile, but it comes at a major performance cost.
 Every decision requires a round-trip network request.
 In asynchronous contexts like SMS or chatbots, this can work.

 However, for synchronous use cases like a web server or API, you can cache a local copy of the datafile within your application, then synchronize it periodically instead.
 This lets you make test decisions immediately, without waiting for a network request, while keeping the configuration up-to-date.